Archiv der Republik – History

 It is the only department of the Austrian State Archives which is also in charge of evaluating, acquiring, preserving, restoring and preparing contemporary records of the Austrian federal administration.

 Contact between the Archiv der Republik and the federal institutions originating said records – actually, all services of the federal government – are subject to the legal framework provided by the Bundesarchivgesetz and its supporting regulations.
 This law also stipulates which federal services are allowed to maintain archives of their own not within the purview of the Austrian State Archives.

 Making a new start at the Central Archives building

-The new building for the Austrian State Archives at Vienna-Erdberg was completed in 1987.
+The new building of the Austrian State Archives at Vienna-Erdberg was completed in 1987.
 The Archiv der Republik/Zwischenarchiv, which until then had temporarily been housed in a former factory building in the 7th district of Vienna, was the first department to move into the new building.

 Difficulties in delimiting holdings

 As the name of the department denotes, the Archiv der Republik is responsible for all records produced by the central services of the Austrian federal administration (President’s Chancellery, Federal Chancellery, federal ministries, central agencies and subordinate offices of the ministries and the Federal Chancellery) since the foundation of the Republic of Austria in 1918.

 There were many reasons why the holdings in an archive of "recent history" should have started as from end of World War II and the beginning of the Second Republic (1945).
 From the archivist’s point of view, this cut-off year would have greatly facilitated matters.